3tomcha/zk_future_diary/zkFutureDiary.md

 ![bg right:40% 100%](https://github.com/user-attachments/assets/80405408-cc17-421c-8254-1b6a3ddf2ca5)

 ---
-## Key Features

-- **Privacy Protection:** o1js helps securely and privately verify data like location, time, and images.
-- **Multi-Factor Verification:** Combines data from location, time, and images to confirm each task from different angles.

----
 ## Demo(verify time)
 If you went to the gym at 17:05 in a fitness club, let's prove time, activity, location. by the hour, 17:05 falls within the 17:00 to 18:00 time range.